 Brief History of Seiko’s Dive Watches

 Seiko has been manufacturing dive watches since 1965.
 As the company to produce the first-ever Japanese dive watch, they certainly left a mark in the industry.
-The company started with a self-winding 150m Diver’s.
+The company started with a self-winding 150m Diver’s watch.
 About a year later, the watch accompanied divers in the 8th Japanese Antarctic Research Expedition.
-Two years since the exhibition, Seiko stepped up their game with the Seiko Diver’s 300m.
+Two years after the exhibition, Seiko stepped up their game with the Seiko Diver’s 300m.
 With research and experiments, the company successfully equipped the watch with a hi-beat calibre with 10 vibrations per second.
 Then, a letter came to the doors of the company that changed the history of Seiko forever.

 A professional diver from the Hiroshima prefecture of Japan wrote to Seiko due to circumstances that he faced during expeditions.
 According to the diver, depths greater than 300 metres cause damage on watches due to the pressure.
 This pushed the company to produce a watch that can not only withstand great depths but also work under pressure — literally.

 Years later, in 1975, Seiko launched the first professional Diver’s 600m.
 Not only does it serve the diver’s needs to be water-resistant but it also surpasses expectations with a titanium case.
-With the case made of such a strong metal, it, therefore, became corrosion-proof, shock resistant and airtight.
+With the case made of such a strong metal, it, therefore, became corrosion-proof, shock resistant, and airtight.
 But Seiko decided there was no reason for them to stop innovating the watch.
-So, in 1978, the company launched the Professional Diver’s 600M with a quartz movement.
+So, in 1978, the company launched the Professional Diver’s 600m with a quartz movement.

 For decades, Seiko continued to create watches that cater to divers, both professional and recreational.
 For example, the Hybrid Diver’s 150m.
-In 1982, Seiko showcased an alarm system, chronograph and a bilingual display in this watch.
+In 1982, Seiko showcased an alarm system, chronograph, and a bilingual display in this watch.
 In addition, Seiko also produced the world’s first-ever computerised diver’s watch in 1990.

 The Birth of Seiko Sumo

 With this in mind, it’s no surprise that Seiko is one of the favourite brands among divers.
 They continue to innovate through the years to keep up with the changing times.
-So when the company released the Seiko Sumo, it became one of their best-selling offers.
-For all the good reasons, too.
+So, when the company released the Seiko Sumo, it became one of their best-selling offers; for all the good reasons, too.

 The Seiko Prospex Diver 200m SBDC031 sounds like a mouthful to say but it was easily one of the best.
 As Seiko’s mid-tier Prospex watch, it sits just above the Seiko Turtle and the Seiko Samurai.
 While it’s comparable to the Turtle in looks, its movement varies from the two entry-level Prospex watches.
 However, as a mid-tier watch, it’s no Marine Master 300m.
 Not only is the SBDC031 lower in water-resistance but it also has no sapphire crystal.
-But recreational divers still get to enjoy its 200-metre water resistance.
+But recreational divers still get to enjoy its 200 metre water-resistance.